 Audition for the Music Major or Minor

-Deadline for submission of audition materials, including form and recordings (if applicable), is October 31, 2016.
+Deadline for submission of Early Action live audition materials, is Monday, October 30, 2017.

 How to Apply